NastyAlloys/aces-tests-example-code/README.md

 This is just sample code and README from project I worked on.
 "common" directory is for common elements initialization both for ios and android projects.
 No android tests, because project was not ready at that time.
-Project will not work, cause it needs iOS application project specifically, and I am not allowed to share it for legal reasons.
+Project will not work, cause it needs iOS application project and in-house testing framework specifically, and I am not allowed to share it for legal reasons.

 ## Installation